revelrylabs/elixir-nodejs/README.md

   ReactRender.get_html(component_path, props)
 ```

-`component_path` must be relative to your render server.
-The server will make sure that any changes you make are picked up.
+`component_path` can either be an absolute path or one relative to the render service.
+The service will make sure that any changes you make are picked up.
 It does this by removing the component_path from node's `require` cache.
 If do not want this to happen, make sure to add `NODE_ENV` to your environment variables with the value `production`.